fbpx Skip to content

 Discount points

-Discount points are a form of prepaid interest on your mortgage.
-Each point costs 1% of your total loan amount and lowers your interest rate by 0.25%.
+Discount points are a form of prepaid interest on your VA mortgage.
+Each point costs 1% of your total loan amount and contributes to an interest rate reduction of 0.25%.
 For example, on a $200,000 loan, one discount point would cost $2,000 and might lower your interest rate from 3.5% to 3.25%.
-You prepay the discount point to benefit from a lower interest rate through the lifetime of your mortgage.
+You prepay the discount point to benefit from a lower interest rate throughout the lifetime of your mortgage.

 Who Pays Closing Costs on a VA Loan?

-Allowable fees include the appraisal, credit report, origination fee, and title insurance.
+Allowable fees include the VA appraisal fee, credit report, origination fee, and title insurance.
 Non-allowable fees may include attorney fees, brokerage fees, or prepayment penalties.

 The seller, lender, or real estate agent often covers non-allowable fees.
 In some cases, these parties may also offer to pay some of the allowable fees as part of the negotiation process.